paddymul/buckaroo/README.md

 ```

-When you run `import buckaroo` in a Jupyter notebook, Buckaroo becoes the default display method for Pandas and Polars DataFrames
+When you run `import buckaroo` in a Jupyter notebook, Buckaroo becomes the default display method for Pandas and Polars DataFrames

-## Compatability
+## Compatibility

 Buckaroo works in the following notebook environments